vinivent/vinivent/README.md

 <br/>

 - Hey there!
-I'm a tech enthusiast with experience in Java, JavaScript, React, and MySQL.
-I'm eager to apply my skills in a professional setting and always up for learning more.
-My goal is to become a full-stack developer, mastering both frontend and backend technologies.
-I'm currently actively seeking job opportunities to kickstart my career as a full-stack developer.
-Feel free to contact me if you have any opportunities available or just want to chat.
+I have experience in Java, JavaScript, Python, MySQL, and other technologies.
+I'm actively seeking opportunities to kickstart my career as a full-stack developer.
+I'm open to learning more and chatting about opportunities, feel free to get in touch :)

 <br/>
 <div align="center">